matolah/LeezyPersistence/README.md

   </p>
 </div>

-Elevate your Swift data management with an effortless UserDefaults, Keychain, and in-memory storage solution.
+Elevate your `Swift` data management with an effortless `UserDefaults`, `Keychain`, and in-memory storage solution.
 - [About](#about)
 - [Installation](#installation)
 - [Usage](#usage)